k21971/EvilHack/doc/evilhack-changelog.md

 - Change Shadowblade forging recipe
 - Goblin Town traps spawn in random spots
 - New random Goblin Town map (top level)
+- Make Kathryn the Enchantress visible if invisible as the Ice Queen